Celiac Disease and Gluten Sensitivity (NCGS) Treatment

 d) The lab tests that have been used for celiac disease suffer from lack of precision.
 This means that many people are told that gluten is not their problem when it is.
 The tests often require that a tremendous amount of damage occur to the small intestine before the test will be positive, thereby missing the “early stages” of the disease.
 Additionally, not everyone with celiac disease experiences the same damage to their intestine and therefore those suffering from more neurologically-based celiac, skin-based or other system of the body, get completely missed as having the condition.

 e) Doctors are set in their ways and it has only recently become apparent how common celiac disease is.
 Most of them were trained, erroneously, that celiac disease was rare and that patients would present with symptoms of abdominal pain, severe diarrhea and weight loss.
-It is now known that most patients with celiac disease will not have such symptoms, but changing how medical doctors think occurs slowly.
+It is now known that most patients with celiac disease will not necessarily have such symptoms, but changing how medical doctors think occurs slowly.

 What is Non-Celiac Gluten Sensitivity (NCGS)?